laravel-enso/tables/README.md

 - `enum`, optional, string, the class name of the enumeration used to transform/map the values of that column/attribute.
 For example, you may use this mechanism to show labels instead of integer values, for an attribute that holds the type for a model/table.
+- `dateFormat`, string, with the date format for date columns, overrides the default from config
 - `tooltip`, optional, the text used for this column header's tooltip
 - `class`, optional, will be applied on the tables `<td>`
 - `align`, optional, a value in ["left", "center", "right"], will be applied to the column including header and footer.
 It has higher priority than the global template `align` attribute